Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Common Mistakes

 Being too obviously fake-suspicious.
 If you make wild accusations, tell blatant lies, or act cartoonishly guilty, experienced players will call "Jester" and refuse to vote for you.
 You end up stranded: too suspicious to trust, too obviously performing to eliminate.
-The goal is to look like a nervous Mafia member cracking under pressure, not a bad actor.
+The goal is to look like a nervous Werewolf cracking under pressure, not a bad actor.

 Waiting too long to escalate.
-If you play a perfect Citizen until Day 5 and then suddenly act suspicious, the behavioral shift is jarring and transparent.
+If you play a perfect Villager until Day 5 and then suddenly act suspicious, the behavioral shift is jarring and transparent.
 Build your profile gradually — minor inconsistencies on Day 2, more pronounced ones on Day 3 and 4.
 The town should feel like they're slowly uncovering something real, not watching someone flip a switch.

 Forgetting to enjoy it.
 The Jester is one of the most creative, theatrical roles in the game.
 If you're stressed about precise calibration, you'll lose the natural, improvisational quality that makes the act convincing.
 Lean into the chaos.
 Your best "mistakes" will be the ones that happen spontaneously, not the ones you planned in advance.